-- Size, comfort, sleeping capacity: A tent always seems to be too small.
-To be comfortable in your tent, you may need more room than you think – you might even want separate bedroom areas.
+- Size, comfort, sleeping capacity: A tent always seems too small.
+To be comfortable, you may need more room than you think – you might even want separate bedroom areas.
 You will likely need storage space for clothing, supplies, toys, dog food, etc. Manufacturers usually specify the per-person size of their tents – consider buying one at least one person-size larger.
 It’s nice to have lots of room, especially if you have children and/or pets.
 You may need more than one door – midnight bathroom breaks, crawling over the rest of the family to get out can be a nuisance.

-- Quality and durability: To put it simply – buy the best tent you can afford.
-Do you want a tent that will last for years, or one that is left with the rest of your waste after just one trip?
-If you camp with children and dogs, you’ll need a well-made tent built with rugged construction.
+- Quality and durability: Buy the best tent you can afford.
+Do you want a tent that will last for years or one that you throw out after just one trip?
+If you camp with children and dogs, you’ll need a well-made, ruggedly constructed model.
 The poles, zippers, seams, and tie-down connections need to be strong.
 Your tent may be transformed into a play area with children and dogs bouncing off the walls.

-- Ease of set-up: Let’s say it’s getting dark when you arrive at the campsite – and it’s starting to rain.
-You’re tired, the children are getting antsy – you just want to set up the tent and be done with it.
-Instead, there are poles scattered over the campsite – and you used the set-up instructions to start the fire at the last campsite.
-You realize you forgot to charge your flashlight batteries as you experiment with the dozens of possible pole connections – it rains harder.
-It might be a good idea to shop for a tent offering fast and easy set-up, with colour-coded poles.
+- Ease of set-up: It’s getting dark when you arrive at the campsite – and it’s starting to rain.
+You’re tired, the children are getting antsy.
+There are poles scattered all over the campsite – and you used the set-up instructions to start a fire at the last campsite.
+You realize you forgot to charge your flashlight batteries as you experiment with dozens of possible pole connections.
+It rains harder.
+It might be a good idea to shop for a tent offering fast and easy set-up, with colour-coded poles!

 - Double or single wall: A single-wall tent has no fly/rain cover.
 The material is not very breathable, so condensation can be a problem.
 They are lighter, so are well suited for hikers.
 Double-wall tents require a weather-resistant fly, installed after the tent has been erected.
 They are easier to ventilate through built-in windows with screens.
 The extra material and poles make this type of tent heavier and more suitable for car-camping.

-- Hammock camping: Hammock tents are becoming quite popular – it might be something to consider.
+- Hammock camping: Hammock tents are becoming quite popular.
 Not for the whole family – unless each family member has their own hammock – swinging from the trees sounds like fun.
 You may need to learn how to tie a few knots.